rs239/schema/README.md

 It is described in the paper
-“Schema: A general framework for integrating heterogeneous single-cell modalities”
+“*Schema: A general framework for integrating heterogeneous single-cell modalities*”